engagingnewsproject/enp-platform/Readme.md

 2. First run `npm run production` to compile files for production.

-3. Push to the dev site (https://cmedev.wpengine.com/)
+3. Push to the dev site.

 ```
 git push dev master